 Now, let’s compare linear functions to non-linear functions.

 While non-linear function is the opposite.
-It will increase but not in a constant rate.
-It could be a straight line then go on a different direction.
+It will increase but not at a constant rate.
+It could be a straight line then go in a different direction.
 Or maybe a straight line then goes up or down.
 Or maybe it’s not straight at all.
 Maybe it’s curved.
 Or a lot of curves.

-If doesn’t go to a straight line consistently then its a non-linear function.
+If it doesn’t go to a straight line consistently then it’s a non-linear function.